As you may have noticed, there’s a bit of tension in the workplace and in culture these days.

 Here are just a smattering of direct quotes from young leaders about their bosses and older co-workers:

-Most of them want to do it the way it always been done.
+- Most of them want to do it the way it has always been done.
 I actually heard that from them.

 To a certain extent, I get it.
 Older leaders bring a lot of experience and wisdom to the table.